madzera/happytree/README.md

-If you want to do something described above, that is, using the HappyTree API to transform a linear structure into a tree structure, you must first add the following annotations to the **Java Model Class (POJO)** to which they will be inserted as a tree
+If you want to do something described above, that is, using the HappyTree API to transform a linear structure into a tree structure, you must first add the following annotations to the **Java Class** to which its objects will be inserted as a tree node:
-node:

 ```java
 //Linear tree structure.